Maximum entropy models of neuronal populations at and off criticality: Maximum Entropy Modeling

 The predictive capability of the generalized Ising models can be tested by comparing quantities not constrained by the ME modeling scheme, such as the three-point correlation functions $T_{ijk}$,

 \begin{widetext}

 \end{widetext}

-In Fig.\ \ref{fig:predictive-capability-triplets} the three-point correlation functions predicted by the ME distribution, $\TijkMEM$ (y-axes), are compared with those from the original data, $\TijkData$ (x-axes), for both IF model networks and neuronal cultures, in the subcritical, critical, and supercritical states.
-Notably, the generalized Ising models reproduce the three-point correlation functions $T_{ijk}$ most accurately for networks with stronger $T_{ijk}$, which is the case for the critical and supercritical datasets, both in the IF model (Fig.~\ref{fig:predictive-capability-triplets}b-c) and in the experimental data (Fig.~\ref{fig:predictive-capability-triplets}e-f).
-Three-point correlations are extremely weak in the subcritical state.
-Both in the network model and in cultures treated with AP5/DNQX, we find $T_{ijk} < 10^{-3}$---more than one order of magnitude smaller than in critical and supercritical states (Fig.~\ref{fig:predictive-capability-triplets}a and Fig.~\ref{fig:predictive-capability-triplets}d).
-In constrast, for the reasons discussed above, the culture treated with AP5 shows three-point correlations similar to cultures at criticality (Fig.\ S12\mycomment{\ref{figS:AP5-results}}g), despite the fact that avalanche analysis suggests that it is in a subcritical state \cite{shew_neuronal_2009}.
+In Fig.\ \ref{fig:predictive-capability-triplets} we compare the three-point correlation functions predicted by the ME distribution, $\TijkMEM$ (y-axes), with those from the original data, $\TijkData$ (x-axes), for both IF model networks and neuronal cultures, in the subcritical, critical, and supercritical states.
+We find that the generalized Ising models reproduce the three-point correlations, $T_{ijk}$, rather accurately in the critical and supercritical states (Fig.~\ref{fig:predictive-capability-triplets}b-c) where $T_{ijk}$ are stronger (Fig.~\ref{fig:predictive-capability-triplets}e-f).
+Predictions are less accurate in the subcritical state, particularly for the numerical model (Fig.~\ref{fig:predictive-capability-triplets}a).
+We note that three-point correlations are extremely weak in the subcritical state.
+In both the network model and cultures treated with AP5/DNQX, we find $T_{ijk} < 10^{-3}$---more than one order of magnitude smaller than in critical and supercritical states (Fig.~\ref{fig:predictive-capability-triplets}a and Fig.~\ref{fig:predictive-capability-triplets}d).
+In contrast, for the reasons discussed above, the culture treated with AP5 shows three-point correlations similar to cultures at criticality (SI, Fig.\ \ref{figS:AP5-results}g), despite the fact that avalanche analysis suggests that it is in a subcritical state \cite{shew_neuronal_2009}.

 Overall, we find that the Ising-like models predict $T_{ijk}$ more accurately for the experimental data than for the neural network model.
 In particular, the inferred Ising-like models tend to substantially overestimate $T_{ijk}$ for the network model in the subcritical state (Fig.~\ref{fig:predictive-capability-triplets}a).
 This may be due to the extremely small values of the $T_{ijk}$ combined with larger errors in the fitted features that are used to obtain the estimates of $T_{ijk}$.
 Indeed, propagation of small errors on the fitted features may lead to the observed mismatches, which are $< 10^{-3}$.